vincent-scw/gframe/README.md

 # gframe

-The goal of this project is to practice microservices architecture.
-It contains two web clients - Player Client & Admin Client.
+This repository is for practicing microservices architecture.
+It contains two web clients - Player Client & Admin Client, and several backend services as well.
-Players can join the online game from player client.
-In admin client, we can monitor what is happening.
+I will use as many technologies as possible in different projects.
+It includes Restful Api, GraphQL, Websocket, OAuth2, Redis, Kafka, Docker, Kubernetes...etc.
+For deployment, I've setup Azure Kubernetes Service (AKS) with 2 nodes for everything.
+Refer to [depoly](https://github.com/vincent-scw/gframe/tree/master/deploy) folder for details.
+Note: it is still in beginning stage.

 ## Architecture
 ![Architecture](https://github.com/vincent-scw/gframe/blob/master/gframe.png)